ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 ## 3. Running

-There are three steps to get up and runnning with the web app if you want to start from ETL process.
+There are three steps to run the Flask Web app if you are initiating the ETL process.

 <a id='cleaning'></a>